Robot Framework API documentation¶

 [source] link in the documentation.
 In case viewing the

 source is not helpful either, questions may be sent to the

 robotframework-users mailing list.

 Command line entry points are implemented as Python modules and they also provide programmatic APIs.
 Following entry points exist:

-See built-in tool documentation for more details about Rebot, Libdoc, Testdoc, and Tidy tools.
+See built-in tool documentation for more details about Rebot, Libdoc, and Testdoc tools.

 robot.api package exposes the public APIs of Robot Framework.

 Unless stated otherwise, the APIs exposed in this package are considered stable, and thus safe to use when building external tools on top of Robot Framework.
 Notice that all parsing APIs were rewritten in Robot Framework 3.2.

 Currently exposed APIs are: